 Law Students have a range of course preparation resources: academic support collections, CALI, course reserves, exam archive, grade distribution reports, and West Study Aids.
 Read more about each of these resources below.

 Academic Support Collection

-The print academic support collection is located in the bookcases across from the Reference Desk.
+The print academic support collection is located in the bookcases facing the Reference Desk.

 The collection contains Nutshells, Examples and Explanations, and hornbooks that are often used by law students to better understand the cases and key concepts covered in their casebooks.
 Academic support items may be checked out for two hours, but may be kept overnight if checked out within two hours of closing and returned within one hour after the Library opens the next morning.

 For electronic access, read below about Online Study Aids from West and Wolters Kluwer.

 The Center for Computer Assisted Legal Instruction (CALI) lessons are online interactive tutorials on law school subjects.
 Registration instructions are available on the Law School Intranet.
 Once registered, UNM law students receive unlimited free access to CALI lessons.For further assistance, email their helpline, firstname.lastname@example.org.